gberger/mongoose-named-scopes/README.md

 // You can define scopes by chaining operator calls UserSchema.scope('male').where('gender').equals('male');

-// Or you can pass a function, for when you want to have arguments
+// Or you can pass a function, for when you want to have parameters
 // or need to use other statements UserSchema.scope('olderThan', function (age) {
   // Be sure to return `this`!